huggingface/blog/musicgen-inference.md

 [{"generated_audio":[[-0.024490159,-0.03154691,-0.0079551935,-0.003828604, ...]]}]
 ```

 You can convert the generated sequence to audio however you want.
-You can use `scipy` in Python to write the generated sequence to a .wav file.
+You can use `scipy` in Python to write it to a .wav file.

 ```python
 import scipy